THE BEGINNINGS OF THE SHARED MINISTRY

 In early 1966, a number of Pastoral Charges of the United Church and Parishes of the Anglican Church, decided to begin the process of joining together at the local level, in anticipation that their parent denominations would merge.
 Both denominations locally struggled to afford full time clergy.
 These discussions were very fruitful and decisions were made by both local groups to merge on a trial basis beginning December 1, 1966.

 Both the Most Reverend E.W.
-Scott, who was then the Bishop of the Anglican Diocese of the Kootenays, and the Rev. Eric Birdsall, Presbytery Officer of the Kootenay Presbytery, United Church, were very supportive and, indeed, instrumental in forging the union locally.
+(Ted) Scott, who was then the Bishop of the Anglican Diocese of the Kootenays, and the Rev. Dr. Elliot H. Birdsall, Presbytery Officer of the Kootenay Presbytery, United Church, were very supportive and, indeed, instrumental in forging the union locally.
 Even though the Anglican and United denominations did not merge, the Shared Ministry has continued usefully here in the Windermere Valley as it has elsewhere.

 HOW DOES IT WORK